LavaMoat/lavamoat.github.io/src/content/docs/guides/getting-started.md

 ## How to secure your app against supply-chain attacks

+1. Harden your project's configuration with [@lavamoat/harden][lavamoat-harden]

-1. Control dependency lifecycle scripts (eg. "postinstall") via [@lavamoat/allow-scripts][lavamoat-allowscripts]
+- Or control dependency lifecycle scripts (eg. "postinstall") via [@lavamoat/allow-scripts][lavamoat-allowscripts]

 2. Run your server or build process in [lavamoat-node][lavamoat-node]
 3. Build your ui with our [Webpack5 plugin][lavamoat-webpack] or use LavaMoat for [Browserify][lavamoat-browserify]

 :::tip

-Starting with just step 1 - the `allow-scripts`, is a great improvement to your supply chain security.
-Majority of supply-chain attacks are delivered via lifecycle scripts.
+On modern versions of `npm`, `yarn`, or `pnpm`, [`@lavamoat/harden`][lavamoat-harden] is the preferred entry point and supersedes reaching for `@lavamoat/allow-scripts` directly - it covers lifecycle scripts alongside other supply-chain hardening settings.
+Just doing step 1 is a great improvement to your supply chain security.

 :::

+[lavamoat-harden]: /guides/harden
 [lavamoat-allowscripts]: /guides/allow-scripts
 [lavamoat-node]: /guides/lavamoat-node
 [lavamoat-browserify]: /guides/browserify